lucarin91/SR-seminar/slides.md

-### The DVD retail examples
+## The DVD retail examples
 ![dvd_rental](img/DVD_rental.png)

 ![dvd_rental-microservices](img/DVD_rental-microservices.png)

+note:
+- Step 1: customer sends a request to Contract-Update service to create a rental contract.
+- Step 2: Contract-Update invokes a method of User-Update to bill the customer’s account.
+- Step 3: Contract-Update places a RPC message containing the DVD info on the message queue.
+The message is consumed by DVD-Update.
+- Step 4: DVD-Update invokes Shipping to ship the DVD.
+- Step 5 and 6: When the customer returns the DVD, DVD-Return updates customer account and DVD repository.

-### One possible problems
+## One possible problems
 ![dvd_rental-microservices](img/DVD_rental-microservices.png)

+note:
-a compromised `Contract-Update` may send modified requests to `User-Update` to cause user account to be arbitrarily charged.
+A compromised `Contract-Update` may send modified requests to `User-Update` to cause user account to be arbitrarily charged.

 A compromised `DVD-Update` service may consume and then delete messages on the queue without actually shipping out DVDs, causing a denial of service attack, and so on.

-### Monitor the network
+## Monitor the network
 The solution have to have this characteristics:
 - Completeness
 - Tamper